mayankkushwaha24082006/Java-Assignment-02/README.md

 # Java-Assignment-02

-##🧮 Project on Calculator Application Using Method Overloading
+## 🧮 Project on Calculator Application using Method Overloading

 A simple Calculator Application written in Java that allows users to perform basic arithmetic operations such as Addition, Subtraction, Multiplication**, and Division.
 This project demonstrates the use of Java OOP concepts like Method Overloading, Polymorphism, Exception Handling, along with control structures and user input handling using the `Scanner` class.